miguelcobain/IP.API/README.md

 - IP.API.CollectionItems
 - IP.API.Publishers

 All of these are normal instances of `Collection` and you can start using them.
-For example, you can get all the places doing `IP.API.Places.getAll(yourCallback)`.
+For example, you can quickly retrieve all the places writing `IP.API.Places.getAll(yourCallback)`.

 These correspond to the Instant Places API's entry points.
 In the future, these entry points will also be retrieved dynamically and will not hardcoded.

 # Downloading or Building IP.API #